 a.
 Board of Admissions The Board established by the Faculty Board that has the duty of determining, with the application of the entry requirements referred to in Article 7.30b, (1) and (3) of the Act and the University Regulations for Admission to Master's Programmes, which applicants can be admitted to this Master's programme b.
 Board of Examiners The Board of Examiners for the programme, established and appointed by the Faculty Board in accordance with Article 7.12a of the Act c.
 Component One of the courses or practical assignments of the programme, as referred to in Article 7.3 of the Act.
 The study load of each component is expressed in whole credits.
 Each component is concluded with an examination. d.
 Credit The unit in EC that expresses the study load of a component as referred to in the Act.
 According to the ECTS, one credit equals 28 hours of study. e.
-Degree classification Further degree classification by the Board of Examiners f.
-Digital teaching environment A digital environment, such as Brightspace, in which students can work together, communicate and learn g.
-ECTS European Credit (Transfer System) h.
-Education Administration Office The office in the faculty where students can go for information and to register for courses (education information centre, service desk, Student Services Centre) i.
-Prospectus The digital prospectus containing specific and binding information about the programme: https://studiegids.universiteitleiden.nl/.
-The
+Degree classification Further degree classification by the Board of Examiners. f.
+Digital teaching environment A digital environment, such as Brightspace, in which students can work together, communicate, and learn.
+European Credit (Transfer System) g.
+ECTS The office at the faculty where students can go for information and to h.
+Education Administration Office register for courses (education information centre, service desk, Student Service Centre) i.
+Prospectus The digital prospectus containing specific and binding information about the programme: Studiegids - Universiteit Leiden